awsugkochi/awsugkochi/src/pages/blog/2019-06-16-aws-awsugkochi-meetup-report-2019-june.md

-Once again on behave of AWS User Group Kochi.
+Once again on behalf of AWS User Group Kochi.
 We would like to thank,

 1. [Sridhar Bharadwaj](https://www.linkedin.com/in/sridhar-bharadwaj) and [Chakravarthy Nagarajan](https://www.linkedin.com/in/chakravarthy-nagarajan-7653311a/) for coming down to Kochi and sharing knowledge to our community members.